 The knowledge, existing framework and resources to develop a truly sustainable world already exist

-The EcoCentre is a key element of the University's Griffith Sciences Group.
+The EcoCentre is a key element of the Griffith Sciences Partnerships Office.
 As part of this group, we promote an encouraging message that the knowledge, existing framework and resources to develop a truly sustainable world already exist.

-The Toohey Forest Environmental Education Centre operates from within the EcoCentre and provides environmental education programmes and activities for schools and students.
+The Toohey Forest Environmental Education Centre operates from within the EcoCentre and provides environmental education programs and activities for schools and students.